1972 Dime Value Checker: Errors List, ā€œDā€ , “S” & No Mint Mint Mark Worth

 1972-S Proof Dime Value

-San Francisco’s 1972 dimes were made exclusively for collectors, struck with carefully polished dies and blanks to produce frosted design elements against mirror-like fields.
-This meticulous double-striking set them apart from Philadelphia and Denver issues, which were mass-produced for circulation.
+San Francisco’s 1972 proof dimes were made exclusively for collectors, never intended to circulate.
+Each was struck using carefully polished dies and specially prepared coin blanks (called planchets) to create frosted design elements against mirror-like fields — a level of quality that mass-produced circulation coins never received.

 1972-S Proof Dime Price/Grade Chart